aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/structureddocumenttagcollection/get_by_tag/_index.md

 ﻿---
+title: StructuredDocumentTagCollection.get_by_tag method
+linktitle: get_by_tag method
-title: get_by_tag method
+articleTitle: get_by_tag method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns the first structured document tag encountered in the collection with the specified tag."
+description: "StructuredDocumentTagCollection.get_by_tag method.
+Returns the first structured document tag encountered in the collection with the specified tag."
 type: docs
 weight: 40
 url: /python-net/aspose.words.markup/structureddocumenttagcollection/get_by_tag/